-This section contains a general summary of the problem or issue that will be addressed with grant funds.
-It provides an overview or statement of the criminal justice activity to be addressed with the awarded funds.
+This section contains a general summary of the criminal justice activity, problem or issue that will be addressed with grant funds.
 In addition, the Problem Identification should include data to support the problem description; and what has been done to date to address the specific problem.